 In order to be eligible for protection under the Act, the objects must be loaned by a lender ordinarily resident or incorporated in a country outside Australia or the government of another country, and the items must be imported into Australia for the primary purpose of temporary public display.
 The items will be protected from the date of import, until they are exported from the country.

-Queensland Museum Network has been an approved borrowing institution under the Act since December 2016.
+Queensland Museum has been an approved borrowing institution under the Act since December 2016.

 Further information about the scheme can be found at the Commonwealth Ministry for the Arts website.

-Queensland Museum Network has several policies that govern the process of acquiring, borrowing and lending objects and specimens in accordance with the requirements of due diligence and in keeping with the parameters of the Act.
+Queensland Museum has an overarching Collection Development Policy that governs the process of acquiring, borrowing and lending objects and specimens in accordance with the requirements of due diligence and in keeping with the parameters of the Act.

-These policies outline the principles upon which the Queensland Museum Network ensures material is only acquired or borrowed where the vendor, donor or lender has legal title to the items, there is established provenance and the material is authentic and has not been looted or illegally obtained or exported.
+This policy outlines the principles upon which the Queensland Museum ensures material is only acquired or borrowed where the vendor, donor or lender has legal title to the items, there is established provenance and the material is authentic and has not been looted or illegally obtained or exported.

 The policies apply when material is being considered for acquisition via purchase, gift (including via the Australian Government’s Cultural Gifts Program), bequest or exchange or in the case of inward loans and when lending material to external borrowers.